mtov/engsoftmoderna/en/chapter2.md

 **Mutual Benefits**: XP advocates that decisions taken in a software project should benefit multiple stakeholders.
-For example, a software company should ensure a good work environment; in return, the team should deliver a system that adds value to its business.
+For example, a software company should ensure a good work environment; in return, the team should deliver a software that adds value to its business.
-Another example: by writing tests a developer benefits, as tests help detect bugs in her code; but tests also help other developers, who will be more confident that their code will not introduce regressions, i.e., bugs—in working code.
-A third and last example: refactoring makes code cleaner and easier to understand, both for the developer who wrote it and for the developer who in the future will have to maintain it.
-The phrase "every deal should be good for both sides" summarizes this third XP principle well.
+Another example: by writing tests a developer benefits, as tests help to detect bugs in her code.
+But tests also help other developers, who will be more confident that their code does not introduce regressions, i.e., bugs in previously working code.
+A third and last
+example: refactoring makes code cleaner and easier to understand, both for the developer who wrote it and for a developer who in the future will have to maintain it.

 **Continuous Improvements**: As expressed in the quote by Kent Beck opening this chapter, no software development process is perfect.
-Therefore, what we should aim is a software system that is under continuous improvement, at each iteration, with feedback from clients and team members.
+Therefore, what we should aim is a process that is under continuous improvement, at each iteration, with feedback from clients and team members.
 For the same reason, XP does not recommend investing a large amount of time in an initial and complete design.
-Instead, the software's design is also incremental, improving with each iteration.
+Instead, the software's design is also incremental, improving at each iteration.
 Finally, the programming practices themselves can be improved; for this, the team should set aside time to discuss and reflect on them.